 Graeme Perrow – GRAY-um PAIR-o.
 Yours truly.

 Craig Rybczynski – rib-CHIN-skee but apparently “rib-ZIN-skee” is acceptable.
 Knighthawks broadcaster.

 Stephen Stamp – STEE-ven.
 STAMP-er is also acceptable.
-IL Indoor writer and editor, podcaster, play-by-play guy.
+IL Indoor writer and editor, podcaster, name pronunciation verifier.